swiftengine/SwiftEngine/README.md

 ## Built With :sunny:
 * [**SwiftNIO**](https://github.com/apple/swift-nio)

 ## Contributing :family:
-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.
-Contributing to SwiftEngine Project:

-1. Fork the repo by clicking the button at the top left of the screen
-2. After it has finished forking, click the green "Clone or download" button, copy the URL displayed, and enter the command `git clone [URL]`
-3. Make the changes you wish and push them back to your repo
-4. Submit a pull request
+We would love to hear your thoughts and feedback about SwiftEngine.
+If you would like to contribute to our project or have an issue you would like to open, please visit our [CONTRIBUTING](/CONTRIBUTING.md) document for more details.

 ## Authors :factory:
 * Spartak Buniatyan - Founder - [SpartakB](https://github.com/spartakb)
 * Brandon Holden - Developer - [brandon-holden](https://github.com/brandon-holden)

 ## License :notes:

-This project is licensed under the Mozilla Public License Version 2.0 - see the LICENSE.md file for details
+This project is licensed under the Mozilla Public License Version 2.0 - see the [LICENSE](/LICENSE.txt) file for details